 bit import mui-org.material-ui/button

-eject command to remove components from the local workspace and install them by the NPM client.
+eject command to remove components from the local workspace and install them with the NPM client.

 Publish component changes

-Changes made to imported components can be updated in the collection and synced across projects.
+Changes made to imported components can be updated in the collection and consumed across projects.

-When you’re done making changes, you can update them as a new version of the component in the collection (given permission).
+When you’re done making changes, you can update them as a new version of the component in the collection (given you have permissions to update the collection).
 Alternatively, the changed component can be exported as a new component.

 When a component is updated with a new version in the collection, every repository that houses that component can get the changes.

 An important feature of Bit is that even if the component is imported and changed inside of a project it still receives all of the modifications made to the original component.
 Updates can be received in the original project as well as any project that imported the component.
 This helps teams sync changes when developing components from different projects.

 bit import mui-org.material-ui/button bit checkout mui-org.material-ui/button --interactive-merge